TrakHound/MTConnect.NET/agent/MTConnect.NET-Agent/README.md

 - For any other questions or feedback, please contact TrakHound directly at **info@trakhound.com**.

 ## License
-This application and it's source code is licensed under the [MIT License](https://choosealicense.com/licenses/mit/) and is free to use.
+This application and it's source code is licensed under the [MIT License](https://choosealicense.com/licenses/mit/) and is free to use and distribute.